diamachi/tsunagaru-docs/Deployment.md

 - On the **Container and Task** page, we  **Configure** a **Custom** container definition and add previous image URL![clusters.png](./front-images/clusters.png)
 - In **Service** page we add an application load balancer(we can add a custom domain url to the load balancer later)![load-balancer.png](./front-images/load-balancer.png)

-#### set up continuous delivery pipelines in our code repository on GitHub, using **Github Actions**
-- In our GitHub repository, we click on the **Action** tab and configure a new workflow using **Deploy to Amazon ECS**.
-This will create an aws.yml file with explanations about how to use it.
-- Each time we push on main in our project, this workflow runs and deploys our application with AWS Fargate.